The extent of the problem

 - Escapism: You gamble in order to ‘mask’ or ‘numb’ psychological pain that’s caused by traumatic experiences or abuse you experienced in your past

-- Chasing your losses: You continue to gamble in a desperate attempt to regain money you've lost in prior bets
+- Chasing your losses: You continue to gamble in a desperate attempt to regain the money you’ve lost in prior bets

 - Lying and stealing: you engage in activities that cross your moral boundaries in order to conceal or fuel your gambling.
 This includes lying or stealing from your loved ones